FREQUENTLY ASKED QUESTIONS

 Where can I find information on fees?

 Our fees are fixed for each appointment and you will be informed regarding the cost and billing process when you book and we will discuss what else will be required if further sessions are recommended.
+Any additional prescriptions or further appointments are charged.

 Costs and fees are reviewed every year to ensure a sustainable, safe, and quality multidisciplinary mental health service is being provided and there will be further correspondence if there are any changes.